Trip Prediction by Leveraging Trip Histories from Neighboring Users: Introduction and Background

 One work is relevant to~\cite{jiang2009improving}, where the goal is to find clusters of users to minimize the prediction error.
 In \cite{jiang2009improving} the authors make a direct connection between user groups and prediction error: a user is assigned to a group as long as it helps reducing prediction error, and the micro-segmentation of user groups are used \emph{collectively} for targeted and personalized prediction.
 Despite of that, we do not require partitioning the users into groups; instead, we allow the similarity measure to be asymmetric, where \emph{neighbors} (i.e., similar users) of a given user do not necessarily have that user as a neighbor.
 Such relaxation provides us with flexibility of creating arbitrary groups that could help with reducing the expected prediction error.

-\paragraph{Our contribution} To sum up, our contributions include the following aspects: \\ - We develop a general framework for trip prediction, which predicts future trips for given users by incorporating their historical trip choices.
-Unlike existing works \cite{letchner2006trip,Wang:2014:RRR:2733004.2733027,kurashima2010travel,majid2013context} which exploit only the user-specific information, we focus on developing a framework on top of such systems, which aims at improving the performance (i.e., prediction error) of such systems by leveraging historical trips of \emph{similar users}, where our similarity measurement by definition is related to the reduction in prediction error in a separate validation set. \\ - We demonstrate the effectiveness of our method on multiple subsets of the \texttt{Nancy2012} public transportation dataset, and show that by enriching the users' trip histories with additional trips, one can improve the performance of trip predictor by 15\%$\sim$40\% in terms of prediction error.
+\paragraph{Our contribution} To sum up, our contributions include the following aspects: \\ 1.
+We develop a general framework for trip prediction, which predicts future trips for given users by incorporating their historical trip choices.
+Unlike existing works \cite{letchner2006trip,Wang:2014:RRR:2733004.2733027,kurashima2010travel,majid2013context} which exploit only the user-specific information, we focus on developing a framework on top of such systems, which aims at improving the performance (i.e., prediction error) of such systems by leveraging historical trips of \emph{similar users}, where our similarity measurement by definition is related to the reduction in prediction error in a separate validation set. \\ 2.
+We demonstrate the effectiveness of our method on multiple subsets of the \texttt{Nancy2012} public transportation dataset, and show that by enriching the users' trip histories with additional trips, one can improve the performance of trip predictor by 15\%$\sim$40\% in terms of prediction error.
 An important aspect of our study is that the dataset is real-world, i.e., it is collected from real (electronic) trip transactions of the passengers in the city of Nancy, France, during the year 2012.
-By predicting the trips at an individual level, our prediction tool constitutes an important component of a trip simulator system, which is designed and implemented to analyze the functionality of public transportation and the behavior of users in the city of Nancy.\footnote{This usage of this system is not restricted to Nancy.
-It is going to be implemented and tested in couple of other cities in Europe, the US and Australia.} For instance, the trip simulator might query the future trips of all users in the system at a specific time.\footnote{This information can be obtained at different time points which can help to for example understand the dynamics of traffic and the functionality of transportation system \cite{cats2011dynamic,moreira2016time}.} This leads to computing sufficient statistics of the overall traffic of the city, as well as zone specific traffic, by aggregating individual predicted trips.
-Such information can be used, for example, to detect the bottleneck of the system, decide whether bus stops should be added / placed, and support strategic decision making (e.g., to build new transportation system).
+By predicting the trips at an individual level, our prediction tool constitutes an important component of a trip simulator system, which is designed and implemented to analyze the functionality of public transportation and the behavior of users in the city of Nancy.
+For instance, the trip simulator might query the future trips of all users in the system at a specific time.\footnote{This information can be obtained at different time points which can help to for example understand the dynamics of traffic and the functionality of transportation system \cite{cats2011dynamic,moreira2016time}.} This leads to computing sufficient statistics of the overall traffic of the city, as well as zone specific traffic, by aggregating individual predicted trips.
+Such information can be used, for example, to detect the bottleneck of the system, decide whether bus stops should be added / placed, and support strategic decision making (e.g., to build new transportation system). \\ 3.
+We discuss the possibility that further improvements in performance can be attained by (1) leveraging new, informative and fine-grade features and (2) transferring existing features into more robust representations via e.g. non-negative matrix factorization.